rhdtownsend/gyre/doc/source/user-guide/working-with-tags.rst

 .. literalinclude:: working-with-tags/gyre.in

 Observe that each :nml_g:`mode` namelist groups has a :nml_n:`tag` parameter.
-When processing a given :nml_g:`mode`, GYRE pairs it up with other namelist groups that match one of the following criteria:
+When processing a given :nml_g:`mode`, :program:`gyre` pairs it up with other namelist groups that match one of the following
+criteria:

 * The namelist group doesn't have a :nml_n:`tag_list` parameter;
 * The namelist does have a :nml_n:`tag_list` parameter, *and* the